Conch-servation

 The project developed into my undergraduate Honors thesis completed for the Boston University Kilachand Honors College (2021).

 The thesis symposium presentation can be watched in full (right).
-Please check back for updates on the publication of this research at a later date.

 Undergraduate thesis: “The Adaptive Capacity of the Turneffe Atoll, Belize, Queen Conch Fishery”